Last update 26/8/2023

 My best practices for recording guitars at home for beginners are as follows;

 - Set a fixed volume on your recording sound card and stick to it.
 Constantly tweaking the volume knob can cause you to lose perspective on whether or not it’s your guitar or the speakers that are too loud?.

-- Set the gain level of the guitar to the point it barely goes to yellow.
+- Set the gain level of the guitar to the point it barely goes yellow.
 The WAV form of your guitar doesn’t need to fill all the tracks.
 You can use a compressor to make up for that.

-- Don’t use too much gain before making sure that you need to raise the volume of the guitars first.
+- Don’t use too much gain before making sure you need to raise the volume of the guitars first.

 - Place your speakers preferably in the middle of the room and at the height of your ears when seated.

 When recording acoustic guitars, try to stand at the corner of the room with your back against the wall.
-That is the best position to hear the acoustic guitars sound when playing it back.
+That is the best position to hear the acoustic guitar sound when playing it back.